Akshay-M1994/DALI_Modbus_LightingControlSystem/Readme.md

 #Dali Lighting System
-This is a project that uses multiple long-range ultrasonic sensors

 This is a RPi based project that is used to control devices on a DALI(Digital Addressable Lighting Interface) Bus and monitor